 Your action plan should identify improvements and specific tasks that need to be taken, along with a timeline.
 As much as possible, anticipate the possible actions coming out of your survey results before you actually start.

-With customer experience data, it’s essential that you’re willing to put what you find into action.
+With customer experience data, it’s essential that you’re willing to put what you find in action.
 Nothing breaches customer confidence more than identifying issues which consistently go unresolved.
 Closing the loop is key to your brand’s reputation.

 Hack #4: Define Areas of Responsibility